epandurski/swaptacular.github.io/_posts/2022-07-08-interest-rates-in-swaptacular.md

   goods.

-* If the issuer has enough collateral, in the form of real estate, to back his/her currency, but urgently needs money for investment or servicing debt, then increasing the interest rate might be a clever thing to do.
+* If the issuer has enough collateral, in the form of real estate, to back the currency, but he/she urgently needs money for investment or servicing debt, then increasing the interest rate might be a clever thing to do.
 This would encourage the hoarding of the issuer's currency, and may allow him/her to issue more